joshmarinacci/hiero-consensus-node/hedera-state-validator/README.md

 ### Validation tags

 - [`files`](src/main/java/com/hedera/statevalidation/validators/merkledb/FileLayout.java) - Validates all expected files are present in the state directory.
-- [`stateAnalyzer`](/src/main/java/com/hedera/statevalidation/validators/merkledb/StateAnalyzer.java) - Analyzes the state and calculates metrics such as the percentage of duplicates, item count, file count, wasted space in bytes, and total space.
-These metrics are published in a `report.json` file.
 - [`internal`](/src/main/java/com/hedera/statevalidation/validators/merkledb/ValidateInternalIndex.java) - Validates the consistency of the indices of internal nodes.
 - [`leaf`](/src/main/java/com/hedera/statevalidation/validators/merkledb/ValidateLeafIndex.java) - Validates the consistency of the indices of leaf nodes.
 - [`hdhm`](/src/main/java/com/hedera/statevalidation/validators/merkledb/ValidateLeafIndexHalfDiskHashMap.java) - Validates the consistency of the indices of leaf nodes in the half-disk hashmap.